STUDY JAPANESE ONLINE WITH NATIVES HERE

 Measures to combat chikan

-As it's a crime the Japanese authorities took steps to combat this detestable practice by assigning women-only carriages on the subways.
-The action began in 2002, in the busiest cities in Japan during peak hours.
-But such a measure divides opinion as both men and women are subject to chikan in subways.
+As it is a crime, Japanese authorities have taken measures to combat this detestable practice by designating carriages solely for women in the subways.
+The action began in 2002, in the busiest cities of Japan during peak hours.
+However, such a measure divides opinions since both men and women are susceptible to suffering from chikan in subways.

 In Kansai, Osaka and Kobe train companies operate only women's cars throughout the day throughout the week which also do the publicity service with posters near the subways warning about the crime of chikan.